First Abu Dhabi Bank: History

 First Abu Dhabi Bank was formed as a result of a merger between FGB and NBAD.
 On 3 July 2016, the two UAE banks announced that their boards of directors had voted unanimously on the recommendation to shareholders for the merger of the two entities.
 The transaction was approved by the respective shareholders on 7 December 2016.
 The transaction was executed through a share swap, with FGB shareholders receiving 1.254 NBAD shares for each FGB share they held.
 The merger led to the creation of the UAE’s largest bank, First Abu Dhabi Bank (FAB) in April 2017.

 The launch of FAB’s new brand identity combined the ‘Abu Dhabi’ and ‘First’ identities from NBAD and FGB, the First Abu Dhabi Bank (FAB) name reflects the two banks’ roots in the region.
 The bank adopted the acronym F.A.B in its logo, which also features the “Awwal” (First) brand mark, enlarged to represent growth and leadership.

 In 2019, the bank began international expansion with the start of operations in Saudi Arabia.

+In 2019, Qatar filed a lawsuit against three banks that were involved in the 2017 plans to devalue the Qatari riyal.
+Suit against two banks, First Abu Dhabi Bank and Saudi Arabia’s Samba Bank were filed in New York, while the lawsuit against the private bank, Banque Havilland, was filed in London.
+In 2023, the Financial Conduct Authority fined Banque Havilland £10 million for its involvement in the plans, which were also forwarded to an Abu Dhabi sovereign wealth fund official.

 The Bank's net profit declined from AED 12.5 billion in 2019 to AED 10.6 billion in 2020.

 In January 2021, Hana Al Rostamani has been appointed as group chief executive officer.
-Company said its net profits were US$3.4 billion in the end of 2021, 19 percent up from than previous year.
+Company said its net profits were US$3.4 billion at the end of 2021, 19 percent up from than previous year.